CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 For the most part, the fungi is innocuous.
 Interestingly, the green-glowing fungi provide adequate illumination throughout the entire cavern, making the use of darkvision or light sources unnecessary.

 **Poison Gas:** However, when any entity attempts to traverse this cavern, the fungal carpets carpeting the floor unleash toxic gases into the air.
-Each creature present in the cavern must succeed in a DC 11 Constitution saving throw to avoid suffering 3d6 poison damage and being afflicted with the poisoned condition for a duration of 10 minutes (for more details on the poisoned condition, please refer to the rulebook).
+Each creature present in the cavern must succeed in a DC 11 Endurance Skill check to avoid suffering 3d6 poison damage and being afflicted with the poisoned condition for a duration of 10 minutes (for more details on the poisoned condition, please refer to the rulebook).
 The poison gas dissipates within a minute.
 Until that occurs, any living creature concluding its turn within the cavern must reattempt the saving throw.

 ### **9. Great Cavern**